ianfnelson/blog.iannelson.uk/content/posts/2023-01-11-in-search-of-my-next-challenge.md

 My favourite GoF design patterns are Visitor and Chain of Responsibility.

-Some people that I&#8217;ve worked with have written nice things about me, and I didn&#8217;t even have to pay them.
+Some people that I’ve worked with have written nice things about me, and I didn’t even have to pay them.
 You can read a collection of these endorsements on my [testimonials page][7].

 ## Sound Good? {#sound-good.wp-block-heading}

-I hope you&#8217;ve enjoyed reading these insights into my psyche and skills.
-If you&#8217;d like to know more, or think that I might be able to help you, then let&#8217;s talk.
+I hope you’ve enjoyed reading these insights into my psyche and skills.
+If you’d like to know more, or think that I might be able to help you, then let’s talk.
 You can [download my CV here][1], and email me at <ian@iannelson.systems>.

  [1]: https://files.iannelson.uk/iannelson.pdf
  [2]: https://www.nhs.uk/nhs-app/